qiaoqiao2323/robot-speech-intelligibility/word_recognition/README.txt

 	1.Finish the test after using 30 balloons
 	2.Use the "quit" button and after push the "yes" button to confirm the end of the experiment.

-If another  method is used to close the BART test, some data will be lost (pound earned, time in millisecond between two clicks, the time in seconds on the game and the time of the end of the experiment).
+If another Â method is used to close the BART test, some data will be lost (pound earned, time in millisecond between two clicks, the time in seconds on the game and the time of the end of the experiment).

 To access at results files, go in the "BART" folder and after in the "results" folder.